caltechads/django-selectjs/README.md

-# SelectJS
+# Django SelectJS

-This Django libary ...

-INSERT REASONABLE DESCRIPTION OF THIS APPLICATION HERE
+A replacement for Select2 that uses plain HTML and Javascript

 ## Quick start